Accessing Florida state records and public information is easier than ever, thanks to state laws and records management improvements.

 The Florida DOC oversees seven state prisons and has its own offender search tool.
 Lastly, if someone knows an inmate who resides in one of them, they can contact institutions like the Gadsden Correctional Facility and the South Bay Correctional Facility by email or phone.

-How To Locate Inmate Release Dates
+How To Locate Inmate Release Dates in FL

 Both inmates and their loved ones alike look forward to parole hearings.
 If someone has a relative or a friend in the Florida DOC prison system, they can research through the Inmate Release Information Search page or call 850-488-9859.